andrew/ultimate-awesome/README.md

 - [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
 - [awesome-conformal-prediction](https://github.com/valeman/awesome-conformal-prediction) - A professionally curated list of awesome Conformal Prediction videos, tutorials, books, papers, PhD and MSc theses, articles and open-source libraries.
 - [awesome-react-context](https://github.com/diegohaz/awesome-react-context) - 😎 A curated list of stuff related to the new React Context API.
+- [awesome-active-learning](https://github.com/SupeRuier/awesome-active-learning) - Everything you need about Active Learning (AL).
 - [Awesome_Prompting_Papers_in_Computer_Vision](https://github.com/ttengwang/Awesome_Prompting_Papers_in_Computer_Vision) - A curated list of prompt-based paper in computer vision and vision-language learning.
 - [MobileHackersWeapons](https://github.com/hahwul/MobileHackersWeapons) - Mobile Hacker's Weapons / A collection of cool tools used by Mobile hackers.
 Happy hacking , Happy bug-hunting.
 - [awesome-learning](https://github.com/Lets-DevOps/awesome-learning) - A curated list for DevOps learning resources.
 Join the slack channel to discuss more.
 - [awesome-rl-for-cybersecurity](https://github.com/Limmen/awesome-rl-for-cybersecurity) - A curated list of resources dedicated to reinforcement learning applied to cyber security. .
+- [awesome-swiftui](https://github.com/onmyway133/awesome-swiftui) - 🌮 Awesome resources, articles, libraries about SwiftUI.
 - [awesome-react-framer-x](https://github.com/davo/awesome-react-framer-x) - A collection of awesome links to learn React, ES6 & Framer X.
 - [awesome-polars](https://github.com/ddotta/awesome-polars) - A curated list of Polars talks, tools, examples & articles.
 Contributions welcome ! .
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
 - [awesome-dataset-tools](https://github.com/jsbroks/awesome-dataset-tools) - 🔧 A curated list of awesome dataset tools.
-- [awesome-swiftui](https://github.com/onmyway133/awesome-swiftui) - 🌮 Awesome resources, articles, libraries about SwiftUI.
 - [awesome-api-clients](https://github.com/stepci/awesome-api-clients) - List of awesome API clients.
 Postman and Insomnia alternatives.
 - [awesome-ethereum](https://github.com/bekatom/awesome-ethereum) - :zap: Awesome Ethereum Resources.
 - [awesome-github](https://github.com/phillipadsmith/awesome-github) - A curated list of GitHub's awesomeness.
 - [awesome-react-design-systems](https://github.com/jbranchaud/awesome-react-design-systems) - A collection of awesome React-based design systems.
 - [awesome-face](https://github.com/polarisZhao/awesome-face) - 😎 face releated algorithm, dataset and paper .
+- [awesome-multi-agent-papers](https://github.com/kyegomez/awesome-multi-agent-papers) - A compilation of the best multi-agent papers.
 - [curated-lists](https://github.com/learn-anything/curated-lists) - Curated lists on various topics.
 - [awesome-graph-transformer](https://github.com/wehos/awesome-graph-transformer) - Papers about graph transformers. .
 - [awesome-ld-preload](https://github.com/gaul/awesome-ld-preload) - List of resources related to LD_PRELOAD, a mechanism for changing application behavior at run-time.